 The company, seanwes (origin story), was originally representing only myself.
 I realize though, after I’d spent hundreds of thousands of dollars over years of 18-hour days building this infrastructure, that what I’d built was able to do much more than just serve my own projects.

-I opened up the platform to a select group of close friends and Community members and we now have six podcasts on the seanwes network.
+I opened up the platform to a select group of close friends and Community members and we now have a number of podcasts on the seanwes network.